Silverhair Knight, Unchained

 Merciful Edge (Ex): Any sword wielded one handed by a Silverhair Knight, so long as she has one open hand, doesn’t suffer the -4 penalty for striking to subdue with a lethal weapon.

 Aligned Class (Ex): Silverhair Knights come from many different backgrounds, and they show an eclectic range of diversity.
 At 2nd level, the Silverhair Knight must choose a class she belonged to before adding the prestige class to be her aligned class.
-She gains all the class features for this class, essentially adding every silverhair knight level beyond 1st to her aligned class to determine what class features she gains.
+She gains all the class features for this class, and the spellcasting progression (if applicable), essentially adding every silverhair knight level beyond 1st to her aligned class to determine what class features she gains.
 She still retains the Hit Dice, base attack bonus, saving throw bonuses, and skill ranks of the prestige class, but gains all other class features of her aligned class as well as those of the prestige class.

 Blade of Compassion (Ex): When the Silverhair Knight is fighting one handed with her bastard sword and chooses to fight dealing nonlethal damage, she adds +1d6 nonlethal damage to the damage dealt.
 This counts as precision damage and is not multiplied on a critical hit.
 If she is wielding a Merciful weapon, this damage bonus stacks with the damage bonus of the weapon, at level 4, this damage increases another +1d6.